kevinly2893/MiniPointOfSale/README.md

 # MiniPointOfSale
-This point of sale is just similiar to the POS System in the market.
+This point of sale is based on QT technology and C++ programming.
 The main feature of this project will have:
 1. Log in page
 2. Authorization code to acess the manager setting